john-tornblom/ps5-payload-elfldr/README.md

 This is an ELF loader for PS5 systems that have been jailbroken using either the [BD-J ps5-payload-loader][bdj], or the [webkit approached from Specter][webkit].
-Unlike the ELF loaders bundled with those exploits, this one uses the ptrace syscall to load itself into the `ScePartyDaemon` process, hence will continue running in the background even when playing games.
+Unlike the ELF loaders bundled with those exploits, this one uses the ptrace syscall to bootstrap itself via the `SceRedisServer` process, and will continue running in the background even when playing games.
 Furthermore, this ELF loader will also resume its execution when the PS5 returns from rest mode.
-Payloads that are loaded are executed in induvidual processes, so if the payload crashes, the ELF loader will keep on running.
+Payloads that are loaded are executed in induvidual processes, so if a payload crashes, the ELF loader will keep on running.

 ## Building